CSCfi/rems/docs/architecture/013-event-design.md

 ## Discussion

-Since REMS commands are part of our public API, it makes sense to keep commands large.
+Since REMS commands are part of our public API, it makes sense to keep commands large (that is, one command does a lot of things).
 This way the user's intent can usually be represented with one command, keeping the frontend simple.
 Also, since one command means one database transaction (see [ADR 010: Database transactions](010-transactions.md)), issuing a single command is safer than issuing multiple commands.
 API usage is also nicer when you can often just post a single command.

 However, since commands and events are decoupled, we could have these commands produce multiple small events.
-So far REMS has favoured most commands producing just one large and nongeneri events.
+So far REMS has favoured most commands producing just one nongeneric and large event (that is, an event that has lots of effects).
 Also commands haven't reused events (for example review-requested and decision-requested are separate events).
 This way the events are more explicit and mirror the user's intent just like our commands.

 Design 1 was an attempt at using smaller, more decoupled events.
 However that immediately ran into problems with consuming events